The Madness of Pop Psychiatry

 Perhaps most remarkable of all is that they exert therapeutic effects after a small number of doses—sometimes just one.
 Often used in conjunction with psychotherapy, they represent a different kind of treatment mindset.
 By taking a small number of psychoplastogen doses, the brain is temporarily put into a state of heightened malleability—new connections can be made or broken with greater ease.
 The work done in psychotherapy, and through conscious behavioral changes made by the patient, is then better able to take root in the person’s brain.
 When the ‘window of plasticity’ closes, these positive changes get locked into place.
 Benefits can persist without chronic drug intake.

 It’s crucial to emphasize the role of consciously made behavioral changes.
 This is what psychotherapy helps motivate, and what the content of psychedelic trips often inspires.
 If insanity is doing the same thing over and over again and expecting different results, then a key part of the problem is behavioral—new results will only come as a consequence of new behavior.
 In this way, behavior is viewed as upstream of mental health outcomes.
-This is the opposite of Jane’s drug strategy.
+This is the opposite of Karen’s drug strategy.
 She is taking prescription drugs to boost her mood while she continues doing all of the same things she was before.

 The basic idea here is to re-wire brain circuits in a relatively short time period, using a limited number of drug doses.
-This stands in stark contrast to the strategy that Jane and millions of other people have taken.
-Jane’s doctor is effectively trying to fine-tune the balance of neurotransmitters in her brain and is willing to do this for years if there is symptom relief.
+This stands in stark contrast to the strategy that Karen and millions of other people have taken.
+Karen’s doctor is effectively trying to fine-tune the balance of neurotransmitters in her brain and is willing to do this for years if there is symptom relief.
 If side effects arise, then adjunctive drugs are simply added as needed.

 The Pop Psychiatry Mindset